 * stand up and lift one leg and hold

-* do a bicep curl and hold while contracting your muscle
+* do biceps curls and hold while contracting your muscle

-* do a tricep extension and hold while contracting your muscle
+* do triceps extension and hold while contracting your muscle

 * grasping your hands together and pulling apart

 * hold yoga poses

 * lying down with your legs straight and your arms at your side while holding your head off the ground